mickpletcher/PiHole/Blocklists/readme.md

 ```

 **What both scripts do:**
-- Download `blocklists.txt` directly from this GitHub repository
+- Download `PiHoleBlocklistSources.txt` directly from this GitHub repository
 - Insert each URL into Pi-hole's gravity database
 - Skip any URLs that are already in the database (safe to run more than once)
 - Run `pihole -g` automatically at the end to update gravity and activate the new lists